Nicki Minaj’s Twitter Giveaway Overshadows Ex Meek Mill’s Birthday

 — NICKI MINAJ (@NICKIMINAJ) May 7, 2017

-Nicki Minaj, who broke up from her boyfriend of two years Meek Mill in January, is now free to spend her money however she sees fit, which is why she spent nearly an hour paying off the student debt of a bunch of her fans.
+Nicki Minaj, who broke up with her boyfriend of two years Meek Mill in January, is now free to spend her money however she sees fit, which is why she spent nearly an hour paying off the student debt of a bunch of her fans.
 The singer even went to the extremes of paying $3,000 to cover the cost of three classes of one of her followers.

 That's it?
 I'll send it tmrw. dm me ur bank info babe.
 Next! https://t.co/i4TVmsqDoA